Generic Name: oxymorphone (OX ee MOR fone)

 You should not use this medicine if you have severe asthma or breathing problems, a blockage in your stomach or intestines, or moderate to severe liver disease.

-Tell your doctor if you are pregnant.
-Oxymorphone may cause life-threatening withdrawal symptoms in your newborn if you use the medication during pregnancy.
+Oxymorphone may cause life-threatening withdrawal symptoms in a newborn if the mother has taken this medicine during pregnancy.

 What should I discuss with my healthcare provider before using oxymorphone?